 NV5 performed a geologic hazards study, geotechnical investigation and Phase I environmental site assessment, as well as providing geologic input on the environmental impact statement report for the Tahoe-Truckee campus site.

 Later, NV5 provided geotechnical engineering recommendations for the installation of micropiles for the pedestrian bridge and oversaw their installation.
-We also performed construction and materials testing services during development of the first phase of construction at the Truckee campus.
+We also performed materials testing services during development of the first phase of development at the Truckee campus.